NWCU does not offer shared branching.

 Money transferring options are available to all members with a checking account at NWCU.
 You must be signed up for eBanking and enrolled in Bill Pay to access our online money transferring option.

 BillPay allows you to set up payments for bills (even those at other financial institutions) and External Transfers help you send money to your accounts at other financial institutions.
-We also offer Zelle® for transfering money to friends, family, and trusted contacts.
+We also offer Zelle® for transferring money to friends, family, and trusted contacts.